4very/awesome-arc/readme.md

 ## 💸 Funding

-I made and maintain this list because I love Arc and The Browser Company's philosophy on the internet machine they're creating.
+I made and maintain this list because I love Arc and The Browser Company's philosophy on the internet computer they're creating.
 If you wish to contribute money please send it directly to The Browser Company [here](https://browsercompany.substack.com/subscribe).

 ## 📝 Contributing